 Under the Fund's Trust Deed and Rules, members are allowed to invest Additional Voluntary Contributions (AVCs) in defined contribution arrangements to improve the benefits they receive at retirement.
 The Trustee has selected a range of investment funds for the AVCs to be invested in.
-The Trustee reviews these arrangements regularly having regard to their performance, the objectives and the views of the Defined Contribution provider Clerical Medical.
+The Trustee reviews these arrangements regularly having regard to their performance, the objectives and the views of the Defined Contribution Providers, Equitable Life and Friends Life.